GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (248).md

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 3 yards.

 **Critical Failure**: You fumble with the bindings and bind yourself with this spell instead, pending the undamaging attack of course.
 The DV becomes the points of failure plus the spell's tier.

+#### Shared Sight

+**Minimum Tier**: 3

+**Casting Time**: 10 actions

+**Effect**: You rub a sprinkling of dirt and either clean water or your tears around the eye of the subject of the spell and your own eye (a very visible change).
+You and the subject both become capable of adjusting your vision to be that of the other's.
+Additionally, if there are any bonuses or penalties to vision based [Prcp] checks/saves possessed by one of the creatures, the other gains half of that benefit while using their own vision.
+Changing vision requires a single action and a [Prcp] check with a DV of 15.
+If successful  they see what the remaining original eye of the other creature sees.
+If unsuccessful, there is no change.
+If it is a critical failure, the creature gets all of the visual information miced up and is so overwhelmed they are essentially blind.
+Such an affected creature may use their action to perform a DV 18 [Prcp] check to sort out their vision (returning to their own mode of vision).
+If this is a critical failure, they will hallucinate.

+A creature must have an organ to "see" with for this spell to be cast by or affect it.
+If a creature has more than two eyes, it can be affected by this spell multiple times.
+A creature cannot exchange its last eye by this spell.

+This spell lasts for as long as the caster concentrates, 0lus a number of minutes equal to the spellcheck's points of success multiplied by the spell's tier.

+**At Higher Tiers**: The benefits for casting at higher tiers is noted above.

+**Critical Failure**: You lose function of the eye you chose and will begin to hallucinate warped visions influenced by what the other creature sees, resulting in disadvantage on [Prcp] checks and saves as long as you still have spell aickness.

 #### Silent Alarm